mint-talltree/Abe-Assassination-Election-Tweet/README.md

 Due to Twitter policy changes, as detailed in https://github.com/JustAnotherArchivist/snscrape/issues/996, this code does not work as of July 27 2023.
 For data access, in the meantime, please contact me at miu.n.takagi@toki.waseda.jp.

+# Citation
+For more information, please see the following paper:

+Takagi, M. N., 2023.
+The Effects of Political Martyrdom on Election Results: The Assassination of Abe.
+Journal of Data Mining & Digital Humanities, NLP4DH.

+@inproceedings{takagi2023jdmdh,
+  title={{The Effects of Political Martyrdom on Election Results: The Assassination of Abe}}, author={{Takagi, Miu N.}}, booktitle={{Journal of Data Mining & Digital Humanities, NLP4DH}}, year={2020}
+}
+Please cite this paper if you use the dataset.